MUTEtheCyberwolf/VALVE-INDEX-DEV-Frunk-1.0/README.md

 Valve Index DEV Frunk 1.0 Is made to give the Index more Mounting Options for Adapters and DIY Devices.
 All Modifications that I create are Reversible and will not damage the Product.
 (Except you try to break it on purpose)
 If you find spelling Mistakes in the Instructions please be patient with me I usually write them after work when Brain becomes Smoothie ^^

 Custom PCB for USB-C Conversion, Fan control, and EyetrackVR Interface currently in Development.
+Fan mount is designed for 30x30x7mm Fans.

 Print Material: PETG, PA12, PA12+CF15, PLA, ASA